KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 </tbody>
 </table>

-<p>Two things stand out.
-First, the baseline holds up — no collapse below 50% — and lands near the
+<p>The baseline holds up — no collapse below 50% — and sits in the region of the ENAD paper's
-ENAD paper's Table 2 (SVHN CW-L2 81.80 vs 81.72; CIFAR-10 DeepFool 85.63 vs 85.66), the check that
-the "unknown attack" protocol is reproduced correctly.
-Second, and more interesting: <b>under attack shift, the distance-based detectors transfer better than the learned ones.</b> On CIFAR-10 the three distance/geometry detectors (LID + Maha + OCSVM) are strongest, and adding the five supervised detectors (full) slightly <i>hurts</i> — a detector trained to flag FGSM adversarials overfits FGSM-specific cues and generalises worse to an unseen attack.
-The GA, selecting on the near-saturated FGSM source, cannot see this and picks a subset (LID+RF) that transfers poorly here.</p>

-<p>SVHN is the exception that proves the rule: there the GA happens to pick <code>RF+XGB</code>, two
-supervised detectors that on this dataset transfer unusually well, beating both baseline and full on all three targets.
-That is a dataset-specific win, not a general rule.
-The honest summary: <b>for an unknown attack the distance-based ENAD baseline is the safe default; supervised detectors help only when they happen to generalise, which the FGSM selection signal cannot reliably predict.</b></p>
+Table 2 (e.g. CIFAR-10 BIM 98.74 vs 99.47; SVHN BIM 92.75 vs 93.38; SVHN DeepFool 73.12 vs 68.95),
+the check that the "unknown attack" protocol is reproduced.
+No single configuration dominates, but
+<b>full stacking is the most consistent</b>: it is best or tied-best on five of the six targets,
+and it helps most where transfer is hardest — on SVHN it lifts DeepFool 73&rarr;89 and CW-L2 68&rarr;86 over the baseline.
+On CIFAR-10 the supervised detectors are roughly neutral (full &asymp; baseline), consistent with the distance-based detectors already carrying most of the transfer there.</p>
+<p>The GA is high-variance under transfer: a single AdaBoost nails SVHN BIM (99.52), but because
+the subset is chosen on the near-saturated FGSM source, that same subset transfers poorly to the other targets.
+So GA-transfer is reported as an exploratory finding, and for an unknown attack
+<b>full stacking is the recommended default</b> — it never lands worst by much and captures the
+supervised gains when they exist.</p>
 ---

 ## Parsimony penalty

 The GA maximises `AUROC x AUPR - lambda * (#detectors / 8)`.
 The default `lambda = 0.002` was
 chosen empirically — it tends to select fewer detectors at comparable accuracy across the attacks tested, which is where the "1-3 detectors ~ all 8" results above come from.
 It has not been swept exhaustively; set `lambda = 0` to disable the penalty and select purely on `AUROC x AUPR`.

 ---

 ## Repository layout & pipeline

 The pipeline is a sequence of Kaggle notebooks.
 Each notebook's outputs are published as a Kaggle dataset that the next notebook reads, so stages can be run and re-run independently.

 | Notebook | Role | Produces |
 |---|---|---|
 | `attack generation` | Generate FGSM / BIM / DeepFool / CW-L2 adversarial + noisy tensors | `attacked-pth-files` |